-Do you have a broken window or other problems with window glass?
+Do you have a broken window, dual-glazed windows with permanent fog, or other problems with window glass?
 Here are easy instructions for replacing a glass pane, removing scratches from window glass, and more.

 Though window glass tends to serve for years without the need for repairs, something bad occasionally happens to a window—like a baseball gets thrown through it.
 Here we look at how to replace broken window glass, as well as other repairs like scratches and condensation between dual-glazed panels.